Founder & CEO/ Project Manager

 Over the span of Melanie’s nursing career, she has participated in the Merck Nursing Educational Board, which enabled a networking & learning opportunity for nurses working in the field of Infertility, Toronto Pride Week, Dykes Planning Tykes/Daddy’s & Poppas within the LGBTQ community.
 She has also had the opportunity to speak at Pi Beta Phi; Ontario Chapter at the University of Western Ontario as well as presented at the Canadian Fertility Andrology Society (CFAS) on the Nursing education day.
 She participated in a steering committee comprised of fertility expert nurses, which led to presenting the ABC’s of ART supported by EMD Serono to assist in the education of newer fertility nurses to the field.

-Agata has always been open about her struggles with creating a family on her travel Instagram and even blogged about her first round of IVF (the blog is still up!)
+Agatha has always been publicly open about her struggles with creating a family and even blogged about her first round of IVF (the blog is still up!)
 While surrogacy may not have been the original plan, she strongly feels things happen for a reason, and “baby T” chose this path (surrogacy) for her to become a mom this way for a reason.
-She’s now answering that call by being the Intended Parent Coach at CFC with the goal to bridge the gap of communication between IPs and our agency and being IPs cheer team.
+To this role, she brings with her extensive education and personal knowledge and she’s now answering that call by being the Intended Parent Support at CSC.
+The therapist’s task is to lead the patient from dysfunction (I can’t get up in the morning, I’m failing important life matters) to the point where the patient can function normally (embraces everyday life), while the coach accompanies the client in the way from ordinary functionality to his/her personal greatness and move forward in a journey.
+Her main function is to bridge the gap of communication between IPs and our agency.
+She’s our IP’s best cheer team.